sagefy/sagefy/gh-pages/web_api.md

 }
 ```

-Always returns the latest canonical version.
+Always returns the latest accepted version.
 404 if card not found.

 Render Card for Learner
 -----------------------